History of Buddhism in India: Ashoka and the Mauryan Empire

 The Mauryan Empire reached its peak at the time of emperor Ashoka, who converted to Buddhism after the Battle of Kalinga.
 This heralded a long period of stability under the Buddhist emperor.
 The power of the empire was vast—ambassadors were sent to other countries to propagate Buddhism.
 Greek envoy Megasthenes describes the wealth of the Mauryan capital.
 Stupas, pillars, and edicts on stone remain at Sanchi, Sarnath, and Mathura, indicating the extent of the empire.

 Emperor Ashoka the Great (304 BC–232 BC) was the ruler of the Mauryan Empire from 273 BC to 232 BC.
 Ashoka reigned over most of India after a series of military campaigns.
 Emperor Ashoka's kingdom stretched from South Asia and beyond, from present-day parts of Afghanistan in the north and Balochistan in the west, to Bengal and Assam in the east, and as far south as Mysore.

-According to legend, emperor Ashoka was overwhelmed by guilt after the conquest of Kalinga, following which he accepted Buddhism as personal faith with the help of his Brahmin mentors Radhasvami and Manjushri.
+According to legend, emperor Ashoka was overwhelmed by guilt after the conquest of Kalinga, following which he accepted Buddhism as a personal faith with the help of his Brahmin mentors Radhasvami and Manjushri.
 Ashoka established monuments marking several significant sites in the life of Śakyamuni Buddha, and according to Buddhist tradition was closely involved in the preservation and transmission of Buddhism.

 In 2018, excavations in Lalitgiri in Odisha by the Archaeological Survey of India revealed four monasteries along with ancient seals and inscriptions which show cultural continuity from post-Mauryan period to 13 century AD.
 In Ratnagiri and Konark in Odisha, Buddhist history as discovered in Lalitagiri is also shared.
-A museum has been made to preserve the ancient history and was inaugurated recently by Prime Minister Narendra Modi.
+A museum has been made to preserve the ancient history and was inaugurated in December 2018 by Prime Minister Narendra Modi.

 Graeco-Bactrians, Sakas and Indo-Parthians

 Menander was the most famous Bactrian king.
 He ruled from Taxila and later from Sagala (Sialkot).
 He rebuilt Taxila (Sirkap) and Puṣkalavatī.
-He became Buddhist and is remembered in Buddhists records due to his discussions with a great Buddhist philosopher in the book Milinda Pañha.
+He became Buddhist and is remembered in Buddhist records due to his discussions with a great Buddhist philosopher in the book Milinda Pañha.

-By 90 BC, Parthians took control of eastern Iran and around 50 BC put an end to last remnants of Greek rule in Afghanistan.
+By 90 BC, Parthians took control of eastern Iran and around 50 BC put an end to the last remnants of Greek rule in Afghanistan.
 By around 7 AD, an Indo-Parthian dynasty succeeded in taking control of Gandhāra.
 Parthians continued to support Greek artistic traditions in Gandhara.
 The start of the Gandhāran Greco-Buddhist art is dated to the period between 50 BC and 75 AD.